mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ### Alternative container sources

-Alternative containers are available from the openSUSE registry under the science project at
+Alternative containers are available from the openSUSE registry under the science project at:

 https://registry.opensuse.org/cgi-bin/cooverview?srch_term=project%3D%5Escience%3A

-or from the upstream Warewulf community repository
+or from the upstream Warewulf community repository:

 https://github.com/orgs/warewulf/packages?repo_name=warewulf-node-images